 The National Institutes of Health (NIH) began funding research involving human embryonic stem cells in 2001.
-206 Such cells, as their name makes clear, are derived from human embryos, and the destruction of those embryos for research has been a source of great controversy.
-207 NIH funding during the Bush administration was restricted to cell lines already in existence as of August 9, 2001; federal funds could not be provided for any research that involved destruction of additional embryos to create stem cells.
-208 On March 9, 2009, President Obama asked NIH to issue guidelines for expanded federal funding for human embryonic stem cell research.
-209 Final regulations were issued a few months later, providing that individuals who had used in vitro fertilization (IVF) for reproductive purposes could donate excess embryos for use in stem cell research.
-210 Because an estimated 400,000 excess embryos exist, 211 the number of stem cell research projects that could be funded by
+Such cells, as their name makes clear, are derived from human embryos, and the destruction of those embryos for research has been a source of great controversy.
+NIH funding during the Bush administration was restricted to cell lines already in existence as of August 9, 2001; federal funds could not be provided for any research that involved destruction of additional embryos to create stem cells.
+On March 9, 2009, President Obama asked NIH to issue guidelines for expanded federal funding for human embryonic stem cell research.
+Final regulations were issued a few months later, providing that individuals who had used in vitro fertilization (IVF) for reproductive purposes could donate excess embryos for use in stem cell research.

+192 Monsanto v.
+Geertson, 130 S. Ct.
+2743 (2010)

-- 206. Doe v.
+193 Doe v.
 Obama, 631 F.3d 157, 159 (4th Cir.
 2011).
 Such research, it is argued, may lead to major medical and scientific breakthroughs.
-See Stephen R. Latham, The Once and Future Debate on Human Embryonic Stem Cell Research, 9 YALE J. HEALTH POL'Y L. & ETHICS 483, 484 (2009) ("Both adult and embryonic stem cells have tremendous potential for exploitation in the development of therapies for disease. . . .
+Stephen R. Latham, The Once and Future Debate on Human Embryonic Stem Cell Research, 9 YALE J. HEALTH POL'Y, L. & ETHICS 483 (2009) ("Both adult and embryonic stem cells have tremendous potential for exploitation in the development of therapies for disease. . . .
 [T]hey are of great utility in testing and comparing cellular responses to different drugs and biological materials.
-Moreover . . . stem cells may become a source of replacement cells for people with cellular diseases like diabetes, Parkinson's and Alzheimer's."). - 207.
-Dan W. Brock, Creating Embryos for Use in Stem Cell Research, 38 J. L. MED. & ETHICS 229, 229 (2010) ("Some commentators assign full moral status of normal adult human beings to the embryo from the moment of its conception.
+Moreover, . . . stem cells may become a source of replacement cells for people with cellular diseases like diabetes, Parkinson's and Alzheimer's.").

+194 Dan W. Brock, Creating Embryos for Stem Cell Research, 38 J. L. Med. & Ethics 229 (2010) ("Some commentators assign full moral status of normal adult human beings to the embryo from the moment of its conception.
 At the other extreme are those who believe that a human embryo has no significant moral status at the time it is used and destroyed in stem cell research.
-And in between are many intermediate positions that assign an embryo some degree of moral status between none and full."). - 208.
-See George W. Bush, Address to the Nation on Stem Cell Research from Crawford, Texas, 37 WKLY.
-COMP.
-PRES.
-DOC.
-1149, 1150-51 (Aug.
+And in between are many intermediate positions that assign an embryo some degree of moral status between none and full.").

+195 See Address to the Nation on Stem Cell Research from Crawford, Tex., 37 Weekly Comp.
+Pres.
+Doc.
+1149 (Aug.
 9, 2001); see also Exec.
 Order No. 13435, 72 Fed.
 Reg.
-34591 (June 20, 2007). - 209.
-Exec.
-Order No. 13505, 74 Fed.
+34591 (June 20, 2007).

+196 Executive Order 13505, 74 Fed.
 Reg.
 10667 (Mar.
+9, 2009).

-9, 2009). - 210.
-National Institutes of Health Guidelines for Human Stem Cell Research, 74 Fed.
+197 Guidelines for Human Stem Cell Research, 74 Fed.
 Reg.
-32170, 32170-71 (July 7, 2009).
-See generally Brock, supra note 207, at 231-32 (explaining that many find such donations for stem cell research appropriate because, regardless of such research, "it is typical... for fertility clinics to fertilize a number of eggs for potential use in IVF since it is unclear... how many will be needed [for] a successful pregnancy.
-As a result, there are many excess embryos no longer needed for further reproductive use...; these are now typically stored in freezers in IVF clinics"); Gregory Dolin, A Defense of Embryonic Stem Cell Research, 84 IND.
-L.J.
-1203 (2009). - 211.
-Brock, supra note 207, at 231.

-NIH increased dramatically.
+32170 (July 7, 2009).
+See also Brock, supra note 194, at 231-32 (explaining that many find such donations for stem cell research appropriate because, regardless of such research, "it is typical . . . for fertility clinics to fertilize a number of eggs for potential use in IVF since it is unclear . . . how many will be needed [for] a successful pregnancy.
+As a result, there are many excess embryos no longer needed for further reproductive use . . . ; these are now typically stored estimated 400,000 excess embryos exist, 198 the number of stem cell research projects that could be funded by NIH increased dramatically.
 At least two lawsuits have challenged the expansion of NIH funding.